jaypanc/autocomplete/README.md

-# autocorrect
+# autocomplete
 basic autocorrect model done on word using delete, insert, switch, replace operation.
-Jupyter file contains code with examples done. python file is made as module which is imported in dash app.
+Jupyter file contains code with examples done.
+python file is made as module which is imported in dash app.